dvrpc/ckan-ansible/README.md

 Backup filestore:
   1. `cd /var/lib/ckan`
   2. `tar -czf filestore-DATE.tar.gz default/`
-  3. if this will be restored on different server, use scp to download the file to your local machien

 Restore database:
   1. Do this locally first on a test machine so as to ensure the integrity of the data - the process involves wiping everything from the existing database